Gabriele250901/React-Ex/README.md

 Exercise33
 Rewrite the Counter component as a function component and add a side effect that initializes the interval as soon as the component renders, and clears it when the component unmounts.

+Exercise34
+Create a GithubUser component that fetches the data of the username passed as a prop, and renders some of the data within a div tag.
+The API to query is https://api.github.com/users/${username}